mosip/documentation/docs/Master-Data-Services-Functionality.md

 	* IsActive
 4. In case of Exceptions, system triggers relevant error messages

-### E. Fetch Machine Details based on a Machine ID and a Language Code
+### Fetch Machine Details based on a Machine ID and a Language Code
 On receiving a request to Fetch Machine Details with the input parameters (Machine ID and Language Code), the system Fetches all the Machine attributes for the Machine ID and the Language Code Received

 Refer below for the process: